MohamedAbubakkarM/picksy.ai/README.md

 # 🛍️ PicksyAI — AI-Powered E-commerce Deal Finder

 **PicksyAI** is an intelligent e-commerce assistant that simplifies your online shopping experience.
 It scans multiple Indian e-commerce platforms — like Amazon and Flipkart — to help you discover the best product deals quickly and easily.
-Built as a final-year project, PicksyAI aims to make deal-hunting faster, smarter, and more enjoyable.
+Built out of passion, PicksyAI aims to make deal-hunting faster, smarter, and more enjoyable.

 ---